 HT patients require an effective education program where they become aware of the course of their recovery, including understanding of the medication regimes need and potential side effects.
 Clinicians need to closely monitor medications interaction and their side effects.
 Unusual neuropathies can be observed post-surgically, such as peroneal, axillary, and radial, among others.

 There are concerns about the risk of adverse events, including bleeding and thromboembolic events with recent miniaturization of the LVADs.
-More experience is needed.25
+However, there is evidence that these devices positively impact life expectancy and in certain cases functional capacity.
+More experience and evidence-based results are needed.43

 - Jurt U, Delgado D, Malhotra K, Bishop H, Ross H. Cardiology patient pages.
 Heart transplant: what to expect.
 Circulation.
 2002;106:1750-1752.

 - Stehlik J, Edwards LB, Kucheryavaya AY, et al. The Registry of the International Society of Heart and Lung Transplantation MS: 29th official adult heart transplant report–2012.
-Journal of Heart and Lung Transplantation.
-2012:31:1052-1064.
+J Heart Lung Transplant.
+2012:31:1052-1064

 - Cordes C. Rehabilitation after cardiac transplantation.
 In: Perk J, Mathes P, Gohlke H, et al, eds.
 Cardiovascular Prevention and Rehabilitation.
 London, UK: Springer-Verlag; 2007:407-415.